Abbotts Last Name Popularity, Meaning and Origin

-In this article we'll look at the surname Abbotts and how popular it is in the United States.
+In this article we'll look at the origin and meaning of the surname Abbotts and how popular it is in the United States.
 We'll also look at the race and ethnic origin of people in the United States who are named Abbotts.

 Abbotts, like all of the names we have data for, is identified by the U.S. Census Bureau as a surname which has more than 100 occurrences in the United States in the Decennial Census survey.
 The most recent statistics we have for the Abbotts surname is from the 2010 census data.